Human Nutrition Department

 Effecting Change

 This capstone course focuses on the study of change, particularly as it relates to promoting and supporting healthy eating and nutritional health among community and population groups.
-Students will learn about policy, advocacy and art-based approaches to enhancing nutritional aspects of health and wellness.
+Students will learn about policy, and advocacy for enhancing nutritional aspects of health and wellness.
 Prerequisites: HNU 365 and credit for all courses in first two years of the HNU program sequence.
 Three credits.

 Applied Nutrition Research